ddroidd/ddroid/README.md

 << **ddroidd** >> is a free operating system for your devices.

-An Operating System is the set of basic programs and utilities that make your devices run.
+An operating system is the set of basic programs and utilities that make your devices run.

 The main goal of **ddroidd** is to keep it fast, simple and working!

 # releases

-**ddroidd RC0**: _Nothing has been released yet! (**Work in progress**)_
+_Nothing has been released yet! (**Work in progress**)_

 # getting started

-If you like to start using **ddroidd**, you can easily obtain a copy of the source code and build it up yourself.
+If you like to start using **ddroidd**, you can easily obtain a copy of the source code and build it yourself.

+No instructions on how to build up all this stuff is released at the moment.

-Follow the vendor installation instructions to install it on your specific device.
+Follow the vendor installation instructions to install it to your specific device.

-To get help in using or setting up **ddroidd**, see documentation and support pages.
+To get help in how to use or setup **ddroidd**, see documentation and support pages.

 # supported architectures